 Your Feedback is Welcome!

 MeSH vocabulary suggestions are reviewed for literary warrant and other criteria of usefulness, for reproducibility in use, and for understandability.
-Our mission is to produce a clear and concise vocabulary that is useful for indexing and retreival of biomedical literature.
-Each entry term in MeSH is unique and carefully chosen to avoid expressions that are multimeaning.
+Our mission is to produce a clear and concise vocabulary that is useful for indexing and retrieval of biomedical literature.
+Each entry term expression in MeSH is unique and carefully chosen to avoid expressions that are multimeaning.
 Although MeSH works closely with a variety of NLM departments that provide indexing, citation data, and publications we are not directly involved in these processes and cannot provide answers for questions related to these areas.

 To help us expedite your request please follow the guidelines below:

 - Please click: Write to the help desk to open a new window or tab with an online request form.

 - Locate the Subject box and enter the one of the following as the subject of your request: